junxit/us-congress-bills-112/bill.md

 >   - **(2)** *Early stage small business concern* The term early stage small business concern means a small business concern that—
 >     - **(A)** has not more than 15 employees; and
 >     - **(B)** has average annual receipts that total not more than $1,000,000, except if the concern is in an industry with an average annual revenue standard that is less than $1,000,000, as defined by the North American Industry Classification System.

+## § 3.
+Repeal of similar program

+Section 304 of the Small Business Administration Reauthorization and Amendments Act of 1994 (15 U.S.C.
+644 note) is repealed.